 Affected Parties develop detailed Connection and infrastructure proposals

 The Affected Parties for offshore projects shall work up the connection and infrastructure design proposals in further detail for the preferred option.
-Each Affected Party shall update its Connections and Infrastructure Options Note with the detailed connection and infrastructure design and email its CION to The Company Lead Person.
+Each Affected Party shall update its CION with the detailed connection and infrastructure design and email its CION to The Company Lead Person.

 As part of the detailed connection and infrastructure design, the Affected Parties shall develop their designs in accordance with relevant standards and the interface equipment specification in Appendix C. The interface equipment specification covers the requirements for the provision of interface equipment at Connection Sites.
 It provides minimum agreed specifications for new plant and apparatus at Connection Sites or new embedded generation to be included in the TO Construction Offer.